ThePurpleOne/multiplayer_cube_jumping/readme.md

 # MCP - Multiplayer Cube Jumping

 # Multiplayer architecture.
-For now, I'am just trying to implement server based multiplayer, might implement p2p host later.
+For now, I'am just trying to implement **server based** multiplayer, might implement p2p host later.

 ## On connect
 When the server is started, A client can be launched and will try to connect to the server.
+When the connection is established, the server will send:
+- An ID for the client
+- The the world Size.
+- The first client position
-When the connection is established, the server will send its ID.
-The server will then create an instance of a "player" and add it to a list.
+The server will then create an instance of a "player" and add it to a list of player in the world.

 ## Input format
 Each player will send formatted inputs to the server: